RadarVisuals/RADAR/full_codebase_dump.md

         this.configA = mergedConfig;

-        this.continuousRotationAngleA = this.continuousRotationAngleB;
+        // --- FIX: Reset continuous rotation and drift for the new scene on Deck A --- this.continuousRotationAngleA = 0;
-        this.driftStateA = { ...this.driftStateB };
+        this.driftStateA = { x: 0, y: 0, phase: Math.random() * Math.PI * 2 };
+        // --- END FIX ---

         Object.keys(this.interpolators).forEach(key => {
             this.interpolators[key]?.snap(this.configA[key]);